 A third of children in Nottingham live below the food poverty line.
 With increasing dependence on food banks, breakfast clubs, and social eating hubs, this problem is clearly a growing one.

 We are looking for volunteer

 Do you have free time on your hands or just looking to help a good cause?
-Why not sign up to volunteer in our store or drive our Foodprint van collecting food from our partners.
-We need all the help we can get!
+Why not sign up to volunteer in our store – we need all the help we can get!

-Are you a supermarket, store, cafe etc that has surplus food with no where to take it?
-Why not donate this food to our social supermarket and help reduce food waste and food poverty throughout Nottingham.
+Are you a business with surplus food and nowhere to take it?
+Donate this food to Foodprint and help reduce food waste and food poverty in Nottingham.

-Come check out our ‘social supermarket’ store for affordable prices on a wide variety of foods!
+Come and check out our shop in Sneinton for affordable prices on a wide variety of foods